samsan1212/local-webhook-receiver/README.md

 # Local Webhook Receiver

-This is a simple web server that receives a POST request and prints the body to the console.
+This is a simple web server that receives requests and prints the body to the console.

 ## Pre-requisites